Corporal punishment in the home: Effects on behavior and development

 Numerous studies have found increased risk of impaired child development from the use of corporal punishment.
 Corporal punishment by parents has been linked to increased aggression, mental health problems, impaired cognitive development, and drug and alcohol abuse.
 Many of these results are based on large longitudinal studies controlling for various confounding factors.
-Joan Durrant and Ron Ensom write that "Together, results consistently suggest that physical punishment has a direct causal effect on externalizing behavior, whether through a reflexive response to pain, modeling, or coercive family processes".
+Joan Durrant and Ron Ensom write that "Together, results consistently suggest that physical punishment has a direct causal effect on externalizing behavior, whether through a reflexive response to pain, modeling, or coercive family processes."

 Randomized controlled trials, the benchmark for establishing causality, are not commonly used for studying physical punishment because of ethical constraints against deliberately causing pain to study participants.
 However, one existing randomized controlled trial did demonstrate that a reduction in harsh physical punishment was followed by a significant drop in children's aggressive behavior.
 The few existing randomized controlled trials used to investigate physical punishment have shown that it is not more effective than other methods in eliciting children's compliance.

 A 2002 meta-analysis indicated that spanking did increase children's immediate compliance with parents' commands.
-However, according to Gershoff, those findings were overly influenced by one study, which found a strong relationship but had a small sample size (only sixteen children studied).
+However, according to Gershoff, those findings were overly influenced by one study, which found a strong relationship but had a small sample size of only 16 children.
 A later analysis found that spanking children was not more effective than giving children time-outs in eliciting immediate compliance, and that spanking led to a reduction in long‑term compliance.

-Gershoff suggests that corporal punishment may actually decrease a child's "moral internalization" of positive values.
-According to research, corporal punishment of children predicts weaker internalization of values such as empathy, altruism and resistance to temptation.
+Gershoff suggests that corporal punishment may actually decrease a child's moral internalization of positive values.
+According to research, corporal punishment of children predicts weaker internalization of values such as empathy, altruism, and resistance to temptation.
 According to Joan Durrant, it should therefore not be surprising that corporal punishment "consistently predicts increased levels of antisocial behavior in children, including aggression against siblings, peers, and parents, as well as dating violence".

 In examining several longitudinal studies that investigated the path from spanking to aggression in children from preschool age through adolescence, Gershoff concluded: "In none of these longitudinal studies did spanking predict reductions in children's aggression [...]
 Spanking consistently predicted increases in children's aggression over time, regardless of how aggressive children were when the spanking occurred".
 A 2010 study at Tulane University found a 50% greater risk of aggressive behavior two years later in young children who were spanked more than twice in the month before the study began.
 The study controlled for a wide variety of confounding variables, including initial levels of aggression in the children.
 According to the study's leader, Catherine Taylor, this suggests that "it's not just that children who are more aggressive are more likely to be spanked."